-(based on ongoing work with Michele Monaci, U. Bologna, and Domenico Salvagnin, U. Padova)
+(based on joint work with Michele Monaci, Univ.
+Bologna)

-- Goal: implement a Mixed-Integer (non-convex) Quadratic solver - Two approaches: - 1. start with a continuous QP solver and add enumeration on top of it → implement B&B to handle integer var.s - 2. start with a MILP solvers (B&C) and customize it to handle the non-convex quadratic terms → add McCormick & spatial branching
+- Goal: implement a Mixed-Integer (non-convex) Quadratic solver - Two approaches:

+start with a continuous QP solver and add enumeration on top of it → implement B&B to handle integer var.s

+2. start with a MILP solvers (B&C) and customize it to handle the non-convex quadratic terms \rightarrow add McCormick & spatial branching

 PROS: ...
 CONS: ...